lifehackett/redaxt/README.md

 );
 ```

-Redact exposes a factory function `createAction` that takes 1-N builder functions and returns an action object.
+Redaxt exposes a factory function `createAction` that takes 1-N builder functions and returns an action object.

 Builder functions receive action objects, apply some logic (typically some sort of validation or transform) and then return an action object.  `createAction` acts as a sort of pipeline marshalling actions throught the builders.

 **Important Difference:**
-Calling a Redact action creator is slightly different.
+Calling a Redaxt action creator is slightly different.
 You must wrap your parameters that you pass to the action creator in an object container.
 Action Creator: `dispatch(actionCreator(param1, param2))`
-Redact Action Creator: `dispatch(actionCreator({ param1, param2 }))`
+Redaxt Action Creator: `dispatch(actionCreator({ param1, param2 }))`

 ### Type